-Third culture adult, life enthusiast, passionate traveler, foodie devotee and football fan.
+Third culture adult, life enthusiast, passionate traveler, foodie and football fan.

 Trying to build communication bridges with positive storytelling.